 Business Intelligence (BI) is an important topic that covers a wide range of topics of importance to today’s businessmen.
-Business Intelligence (BI) is divided into internal and external categories that deal with a company’s capacity to discern what its rivals are doing as well as comprehend what factors may be working against them.
+It is divided into internal and external categories that deal with a company’s capacity to discern what its rivals are doing as well as comprehend what factors may be working against them.

 The subject of business intelligence is usually ambiguous, and it is easy to breach the blurred lines of corporate ethics and federal law.

-Furthermore, Business Intelligence (BI) is also the use of software and services to turn data into actionable insights that help a company make strategic and tactical business decisions.
-To offer users with detailed insight about the condition of the business, Business Intelligence (BI) tools access and analyze data sets and show analytical findings in reports, summaries, dashboards, graphs, charts, and maps.
+Furthermore, Business Intelligence is also the use of software and services to turn data into actionable insights that help a company make strategic and tactical business decisions.
+To offer users detailed insight into the condition of the business, BI tools access and analyze data sets and show analytical findings in reports, summaries, dashboards, graphs, charts, and maps.

 The essential of Business Intelligence (BI)

-Business Intelligence (BI) may assist organizations in making better decisions by displaying current and historical data within the context of their business.
-Analysts may use Business Intelligence (BI) to offer performance and competition benchmarks, allowing the business to function more smoothly and effectively.
+Business Intelligence can assist organizations in making better decisions by displaying current and historical data within the context of their business.
+Analysts may use the data to offer performance and competition benchmarks, allowing the business to function more smoothly and effectively.
 Analysts can also more readily identify market trends that may be used to improve sales or revenue.
 When used correctly, the appropriate data may aid in anything from compliance to employment initiatives.

-According to Cindi Howson, research vice president at Gartner, an IT research and advisory organization, the possible use cases for Business Intelligence (BI) go beyond the traditional business success measures of increased sales and decreased expenses.
-She cites the Columbus, Ohio, school system’s effectiveness in employing Business Intelligence (BI) tools to evaluate a wide range of data points ranging from attendance rates to student performance in order to enhance student learning and high school graduation rates.
+According to Cindi Howson, research vice president at Gartner, an IT research and advisory organization, the possible use cases for BI go beyond the traditional business success measures of increased sales and decreased expenses.
+She cites the Columbus, Ohio, school system’s effectiveness in employing BI tools to evaluate a wide range of data points ranging from attendance rates to student performance in order to enhance student learning and high school graduation rates.

-Here are some example that can help you understand clearer how helpful Business Intelligence (BI) is:
+Here is some example that can help you understand clearly how helpful BI is:

-- Measurement: creating KPI (Key Performance Indicators) based on historical data.
+- Set KPIs (Key Performance Indicators) based on historical data.

 - Identify and set benchmarks for varied processes.

-- With Business Intelligence (BI) systems organizations can identify market trends and spot business problems that need to be addressed.
+- Identify market trends and spot business problems that need to be addressed.